About Our Courses

 - Learning checkpoints and quizzes covering course content

-The online Directors Credential offers valuable information in the areas of administration, supervision/management, and leadership.
-It is offered in collaboration with the Minnesota Association for the Education of Young Children (MnAEYC), is recognized by the National Association for the Education of Young Children (NAEYC), and meets all the director training requirements for NAEYC Accreditation.
+The online Directors Credential offers valuable information in the areas of administration, supervision/management, and leadership with instructor-led courses over the course of a year-long learning community cohort.
+During this credential students also have an opportunity to conduct research, design, and complete a project that demonstrates personal skill development and business quality enhancement.
+The Director Credential is offered in collaboration with the Minnesota Association for the Education of Young Children (MnAEYC), is recognized by the National Association for the Education of Young Children (NAEYC) and meets all the director training requirements for NAEYC Accreditation.

 Visit Child Care Aware of Minnesota’s Director Credential page to learn more and apply for the next learning community.